ultralytics/yolov5/TRAIN_AND_TEST.md

 ```

 ## Prepare the datasets
-The example dataset can be downloaded using GCP:
+The example dataset can be downloaded using GCP (the link will be provided later):
 ```
-engagements/nordson/chattanooga/catheter/feasibility/models/pytorch/defeat/objdet/yolov5/data/allImages_1024
+allImages_1024
 ```

 Prepare the datasets by the followings: